- News Brief

 Ekklesia’s approach to issues of religion in the public sphere is primarily shaped by a strong theological and political critique of ‘Christendom’ – understood as the historic collusion of institutional churches with top-down governing authority and vice versa.

-Instead, through research, publishing, advocacy and commentary, Ekklesia seeks to reinvigorate a different understanding of the church as a ground-up, alternative-generating ‘contrast society’ within the wider civic order: one that is hospitable, politically aware, intellectually curious, spiritually refreshing, theologically rooted, voluntarily associational, actively nonviolent, and radical in its social commitment.
+Instead, through research, publishing, advocacy and commentary, Ekklesia seeks to reinvigorate a different understanding of the church as a ground-up, non-domineering, alternative-generating ‘contrast society’ within the wider civic order: one that is hospitable, politically aware, intellectually curious, spiritually refreshing, theologically rooted, voluntarily associational, actively nonviolent, and radical in its social commitment.

 The Greek word ekklesia denotes a people's assembly within the public square.
 It is also a key New Testament term for the practice (rather than the institutionalisation) of ‘church’, reminding Christians of the inescapably political nature of their existence - and summoning them as followers of Jesus Christ to a fresh form of social life based on mutuality rather than self-aggrandizement.